 We can expect to see more businesses using AR to give customers a preview of what they’re considering buying—which could significantly impact conversion rates.

 Another digital marketing trend gaining steam in recent years is chatbots—computer programs that mimic human conversation.
-Chatbots can use for customer service, lead generation, and sales.
+Chatbots can be used for customer service, lead generation, and sales.

 And they’re only getting more intelligent as artificial intelligence (AI) technology improves.
 Gartner predicts that by 2020, 85% of customer interactions will be handled by chatbots.

 That’s why it’s no surprise that many businesses are adopting chatbots; Facebook Messenger has more than 100,000 chatbots available to its users.